Danny-Wilkins/personal-projects/fire_emblem/readme.txt

 Generate units from text file
 Display units
 Commands
+Units fighting each other
+Unit levelling

 Future functionality:
-Units fighting each other
 Unit death
-Unit levelling
 Hit chance and other RNG based things
 Other basic things
+User interaction

 Very future functionality:
 Create a "board" for units to roam and whatnot